3d-it/3d1/content/pages/blog/alt-text-for-seo.md

 *   [Accessibility Checker Tools](https://www.w3.org/WAI/ER/tools/)

-If you enjoyed this blog you can read more of my blogs related to alt text for SEO and other things by *clicking* [*here*](https://3d-it.net/blog/)
+If you enjoyed this blog you click the link to read more about [Page Title SEO](https://medium.com/@dennis_39505/page-title-seo-a-cornerstone-of-on-page-optimization-381bd7665b2c)